satwik-kundu/satwik-kundu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I am Satwik Kundu, currently a fourth-year Ph.D. student in Computer Science and Engineering at [Penn State](https://www.psu.edu/), specializing in quantum computing, machine learning and security.
+I am Satwik, currently a fourth-year Ph.D. candidate in Computer Science and Engineering at [Penn State](https://www.psu.edu/), specializing in quantum computing, machine learning and security.
-I am advised by [Dr. Swaroop Ghosh](https://www.eecs.psu.edu/departments/directory-detail-g.aspx?q=szg212).
+I am advised by [Prof. Swaroop Ghosh](https://www.eecs.psu.edu/departments/directory-detail-g.aspx?q=szg212).
 My research focuses on developing frameworks to enhance the security of quantum neural networks (QNNs) against adversarial threats, improving the efficiency of variational quantum algorithms (VQAs), and exploring applications of VQAs.